-Place the chocolate chips and coconut cream in a shallow, microwave-safe bowl.
+Place the chocolate chips and heavy cream in a shallow, microwave-safe bowl.
 Heat 30 seconds.
 Stir.
 Heat in 15-second intervals, stirring between each interval, until chocolate is completely melted.
 Then, stir in the vanilla.

 Place the chocolate chips and coconut oil in a microwave-safe bowl.
 Heat 30 seconds.
 Stir.
 Heat in 15-second intervals, stirring between each interval, until the chocolate is fully melted.